dudeperf3ct/dudeperf3ct.github.io/content/posts/ultrascale_data_parallelism.md

 To ensure consistent model updates across all GPUs, the gradients computed on each GPU must be averaged and synchronized.
 This is done using a process called gradient synchronization, where gradients are gathered from all GPUs, averaged, and then redistributed so that all model replicas are updated identically.

-This synchronization relies on an distributed communication primitive called all-reduce, which performs both the averaging and broadcasting of the gradients across all GPUs in a single step.
+This synchronization relies on distributed communication primitive called all-reduce, which performs both the averaging and broadcasting of the gradients across all GPUs in a single step.

 > [!TIP]
 > HuggingFace playbook contains a [parallel computing](https://nanotron-ultrascale-playbook.static.hf.space/dist/index.html#a0:_parallel_programming_crash_course) crash course.
 It introduces the collective operations such as Broadcast, AllReduce, Scatter and many more required in distributed computing scenarios.